Endometriosis Ultrasound

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Can endometriosis be seen on an ultrasound?
+Can endometriosis be found on ultrasound?

 An ultrasound can show: